ucsf-wynton/wynton-website-hpc/docs/howto/conda.md

 Working with a Conda environment on local disk greatly improves the performance.
 This is because the local disk (`/scratch`) on the current machine is much faster than any network-based file system, including BeeGFS (`{{ site.path.global_root }}`) used on {{ site.cluster.nickname }}.
 This is particularly beneficial when running many instances of a software tool, e.g. in job scripts.

-Staging an active Conda environment to local disk is straightforward using the **[conda-state]** tool.
+Staging an active Conda environment to local disk is straightforward using the **[conda-stage]** tool.
 For example, assume we have an existing Conda environment named `myjupyter`.
-After having loaded the `conda-state` module, all we need to do is activate it and call `conda-state`;
+After having loaded the `conda-stage` module, all we need to do is activate it and call `conda-state`;

 ```sh
 [alice@{{ site.devel.name }} ~]$ module load CBI conda-stage